plain.auth

 Restricting views

-Use the AuthViewMixin to restrict views to logged-in users, admin users, or custom logic:
+You can use AuthViewMixin to restrict views to logged-in users, admin users, or custom logic:

 from plain.auth.views import AuthViewMixin

-from plain.exceptions import PermissionDenied
+from plain.http import ForbiddenError403

 from plain.views import View